tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

     - Keep all the features, but reduce the magnitude of parameters θ
     - Regularization works well when we have a lot of slightly useful features.

+### Unsupervised Learning

+- **Spam Classification
+  - **Email preprocessing and normalization**:
+    - Remove Header
+    - Lower-casing
+    - Stripping HTML
+    - Normalizing URLs
+    - Normalizing Email Addresses
+    - Normalizing Numbers
+    - Normalizing Dollars
+    - Word Stemming: Words are reduced to their stemmed form.
+For example, "discount", "discounts",discounted" and "discounting" are all replaced with "discount".
+Sometimes, the Stemmer actually strips additional characters from the end, so "include", "includes", "included" and "including" are all replaced with "includ".
+    - Removal of non-words: Non-words and punctuation have been removed.
+All white spaces (tabs, newlines, spaces) have all been trimmed to a single space character.

+  - **Vocabulary list**:
+    - Choose only the most frequently occuring words as the set of words considered.
+    - Map each word in the preprocessed emails into a list of word indices.
+  - **Feature Extraction**: Get a vector of indice of the vocabulary list that match the words in emails.
+  - **Train**

 ### Courses list:

 ### Machine Learning and Deep Learning